What Is The Ideal Air Conditioner Temperature For Electricity Savings?

 This region has a moderate oceanic climate.

-To keep your home toasty in winter, we recommend an ideal aircon temp of 20 degrees Celsius.
+To keep your home toasty in winter, we recommend an ideal aircon temp of 20°C. Winter conditions are stable in southern Victoria, and your air conditioner is unlikely to require much adjustment to maintain the highest level of efficiency.

-Air conditioners have to work harder to offset harsher climates.
+Air conditioners have to work harder to offset extreme temperatures.
 This means people living in warmer climates should set their cooling temperature a little lower, while people in cooler climates should set their heating temperature a little warmer.

 On the hunt for the most economical way to run an air conditioner?
 The best long-term method is to avoid putting excess strain on it.
 Essentially, the harder your air conditioner has to work to cool or heat a room, the more electricity it will consume.